dodgeblaster/jscourse/chapters/Day1/03_ProgramStructure/README.md

 ]

 ```
-Loop through the todo list above and console.log `listItem - DONE` if the done property is true,
+Loop through the todo list above and console.log `listItemName - DONE` if the done property is true,
-otherwise, just console.log the item
+otherwise, just console.log the listItemName

 ## Movie Database Exercises